MK8J/semiconductorDefects/docs/README.md

     include:
       - S - spectral
       - T - measurement of trapping time constants
+1. LS: Lifetime spectroscopy.
+This can be performed in different ways.
+    These ways are depicted as suffixes, being:
+      - D - doping dependent,
+      - I - represents Injection dependent,
+      - N - samplings with varying number of defects.
+Unlike other techniques the number of defects affects the measured value.
+      - T - temperature dependent,
 #### comments

 Any comments about the file that maybe helpful.